 YMCA of Greater Houston

-The YMCA of Greater Houston’s Camp Cullen, located in Trinity, Texas, is offered to students within Houston ISD and other area school districts.
-It is a six-day, overnight camping experience and includes equestrian and horsemanship programs, water sports, ropes courses and climbing, fishing, arts and crafts, and science.
-The Show’s funding will support hundreds of scholarships to students who live in low-income areas of Houston for the summer of 2014.
+The YMCA of Greater Houston's Camp Cullen, located in Trinity, Texas, is offered to students within the Houston ISD and other area school districts.
+It is a six-day, overnight camping experience and includes equestrian programs, water sports, ropes courses and climbing, fishing, arts and crafts, and science.
+The Show's funding supports hundreds of scholarships to students who live in low-income areas of Houston for the summer of 2015.